-One of the skills needed to run a successful staffing agency is knowing how to find clients.
+One of the skills needed to run a successful staffing agency is knowing how to find and get profitable clients.
 The staffing market is very competitive.
 Many temporary employment agencies are often chasing the same contracts.
 To succeed, you must know where to find these opportunities – and how to get them.

 Note: If you are just starting an agency, you can also read “How to Start a Staffing Agency”.